-The Győrhő combined heat and power (CHP) plant, which supplies power to the city of Győr in Hungary and heat to the city’s district heating system, is an example of fast-track supply in two phases.
-The total plant features three Wärtsilä 18V34SG gas engines, which produce an aggregate output of 17 MWth and 18 MWe.
+The Győrhő combined heat and power (CHP) plant, which supplies power to the city of Győr in Hungary and heat to the city’s district heating system.
+It comprises three Wärtsilä 18V34SG gas engines, which produce an aggregate output of 17 MWth and 18 MWe.
+The plant is an example of fast-track delivery in two phases.

 The first two engines were supplied to the site in the summer of 2002 and phase one was handed over in November 2002.
 The third engine for phase two was delivered at the beginning of June 2003.
 The whole power plant became fully operational in early November 2003.
 A 5-year maintenance agreement was included in the contract.
 The operation supervision from Wärtsilä ensured smooth and trouble-free operation from the very beginning.